cotterpl/kube-training/06-rbac/README.md

 ## Pod Inception - 1st Attempt

-Create a namespace called 'rbac', we will use this namespace for RBAC training:
+Create a namespace called 'rbac', we will use this namespace for RBAC section:

 ```shell
 kubectl create ns rbac